 Explore Paraclete Energy's SILO Silicon technology, a breakthrough in silicon-anode materials for electric vehicles.
 With 300% the energy density of traditional graphite, SILO Silicon delivers a cost of just \$35/ kWh, outperforming LFP by 34%.
-This innovative, silane-free solution enhances battery safety, sustainability, and scalability, paving the way for faster charging, longer range, and significant cost savings.
+This innovative, silane-free solution enhances battery safety, sustainability, and scalability, paving the way

+High-Performance Battery Manufacturing for faster charging, longer range, and significant cost savings.
 Learn how our silicon/polymer architecture eliminates silane gas, enabling safe, location-flexible production that supports the next generation of clean, affordable energy storage solutions for EVs and beyond.
-12:30 Networking Luncheon 1:15 Dessert Break in the Exhibit Hall with Poster Viewing

-ADVANCES IN CELL MANUFACTURING 1:45 Chairperson's Remarks Andreas Stummer, Director, BYK Gardner Honeywell 1:50 Battery Manufacturing Excellence: Closing the Loop on Safety, Efficiency and Quality JR Klein, Battery Technology Manufacturing Specialist, Honeywell Battery manufacturers are faced with many challenges on their journey to mass production: from the day-to-day reality of operations, to detecting and preventing safety events, and ensuring a reliable supply of materials.
+12:30 Networking Luncheon 1:15 Dessert Break in the Exhibit Hall with Poster Viewing ADVANCES IN CELL MANUFACTURING 1:45 Chairperson's Remarks Andreas Stummer, Director, BYK Gardner 1:50 Battery Manufacturing Excellence: Closing the Loop on Safety, Efficiency and Quality JR Klein, Battery Technology Manufacturing Specialist, Honeywell Battery manufacturers are faced with many challenges on their journey to mass production: from the day-to-day reality of operations, to detecting and preventing safety events, and ensuring a reliable supply of materials.
 Manufacturing inefficiencies can contribute to low yields which often correlate to safety-related defects and profit loss.
 All layers of the manufacturing operating system need to work seamlessly from the hardware on the plant floor to the corrective actions in the quality system to achieve battery manufacturing excellence.
 Join this session to learn how Honeywell is able to vertically integrate data into insight and build a closed loop adaptive system for safe, efficient and high-quality battery production.
-2:20 Practices towards higher efficiency & costeffectiveness in battery manufacturing Yiming Hong, Dir Key Accounts, International BU, Ongoal Technology Co Ltd There are seven aspects we see as industrial trends of battery production - increasing equipment size and capacity, automation to minimize manpower, more simplified processes, standardization, smarter manufacturing, more energy saving production and digitalization.
+2:20 Practices towards higher efficiency & costeffectiveness in battery manufacturing ONGOAL 宏工 Honeywell Yiming Hong, Dir Key Accounts, International BU, Ongoal Technology Co Ltd There are seven aspects we see as industrial trends of battery production - increasing equipment size and capacity, automation to minimize manpower, more simplified processes, standardization, smarter manufacturing, more energy saving production and digitalization.
 This session focuses on how ONGOAL's latest products and technologies enhance the efficiency and cost-effectiveness of battery production, featuring state-of-the-art equipment and systems in cathode and anode active materials production and cell manufacturing.
-2:50 Road to 1000-Mile per Charge Battery-24M's Fires and Recalls Free Solutions and Design Platforms Junzheng Chen, VP Advanced R&D, Advanced R&D, 24M Technologies Inc 3:20 Refreshment Break in the Exhibit Hall with Poster Viewing PLENARY KEYNOTE 3:50 Chairperson's Remarks and Presentation of the 2025 Shep Wolsky Battery Innovator Award Craig Wohlers, General Manager, Cambridge EnerTech
+2:50 The Road to a 1000-Mile Battery - 24M's Fire and Recall Free Solutions and Design Platforms 24 Junzheng Chen, VP Advanced R&D, Advanced R&D, 24M Technologies Inc The far-reaching benefits of electrification are clear, but the promise of a battery-powered future is hindered by shortcomings and risk...fires, recalls, range, costs, recyclability, and more.
+Not content with incremental improvements nor wanting to wait another decade, 24M and its partners are pioneering innovations ready to implement and fundamentally improve the battery landscape today.
+3:20 Refreshment Break in the Exhibit Hall with Poster Viewing PLENARY KEYNOTE 3:50 Chairperson's Remarks and Presentation of the 2025 Shep Wolsky Battery Innovator Award Craig Wohlers, General Manager, Cambridge EnerTech